ehowey/gatsby-theme-catalyst/README.md

 [Read about using theme-ui to customize a theme](https://www.gatsbyjs.org/blog/2019-07-03-customizing-styles-in-gatsby-themes-with-theme-ui/)

 Theme-UI based design tokens are used throughout the Catalyst series of themes and starters as this is the suggested best practice when building Gatsby themes.
-The theme is based on the [tailwind presets](https://github.com/system-ui/theme-ui/tree/master/packages/preset-tailwind) as this provides a good base set of standard spacings, sizings, etc. You will also see a reference to colors like `baseColors.pink[5]` these basecolors can be found on the [TailwindCSS docs](https://tailwindcss.com/docs/customizing-colors/).
+The theme is based on the [tailwind presets](https://github.com/system-ui/theme-ui/tree/master/packages/preset-tailwind) as this provides a good base set of standard spacings, sizings, etc. You will also see a reference to colors like `baseColors.pink[5]` in the theme file, these basecolors can be found on the [TailwindCSS docs](https://tailwindcss.com/docs/customizing-colors/).

 The file you should modify to set design tokens is always located in the following location: